 All these features combined to earn this scale a place on my list of the best digital reloading scale.
 And while it does not have the grain capacity of the Hornady it still deserves a no two spot on my list.

-Frankford Arsenal Platinum Series Precision Scale with LCD Display and Case for Reloading
+Frankford Arsenal Platinum Series : Best Precision Reloading Scale

-The Platinum Series Precision Scale does not look like your ordinary reloading scale.
-But do not let this fool you as it is a capable reloading scale.
-Capable of measuring in grains, karats, grams and even ounces it truly is a unique digital scale.
+The Platinum Series Precision Scale does not look like your ordinary scale.
+It is capable of measuring in grains, karats, grams and even ounces.

 Similar to the Hornady above it has a grain capacity of 1500 grains.
 Additionally, it has an accuracy of up to 0.1grains.
 Which means it is in the same league as the number one and two scales on my list.
 This is enough to earn it a spot on my list, but it offers much more than this.

 One of the things I loved about this scale is its versatility.
 Apart from measuring in different units, it can also be used to weigh powder, rounds, cases, and bullets.
-This makes it one of the most versatile reloading scales.
+This makes it one of the most versatile scales for reloading out there..

 As with the other two above, it comes with AC adaptor for powering it.
 But unlike the other two, it also has batteries.
 This really extends its portability.
 And thanks to the auto-shutoff feature its battery life is quite impressive.